Summer Funding for Research and Language Study

 Provision for summer support during all years of a student's program is offered to Ph.D. students in the Humanities and Social Sciences departments through University Fellowships, which are full, 12-month fellowships.
 However, for Humanities and Social Sciences students who require supplemental funds for summer travel -- especially for language study, dissertation fieldwork, archival research abroad, or other costly academic initiatives -- there may be additional funds available from one of our many inter-disciplinary programs.

 Students in the Natural Sciences and Engineering departments are normally supported during the summer by their academic departments with fellowships and/or research assistantships and are not eligible.

-The following programs work together to provide Humanities and Social Sciences students with supplemental summer funding to support summer activities related to academic work.
+The following inter-disciplinary programs work together with each other, academic departments, and the Graduate School to provide Humanities and Social Sciences students with supplemental funding to support summer activities related to academic work.
 Each program has unique eligibility criteria and application requirements.
 Please review the information for the programs below to explore summer funding opportunities for which you may be eligible:

 - Princeton Institute for International and Regional Studies

 - Program in Latin American Studies